bolorundurowb/vCardLib/README.md

 ##vCardLib

 This is the library that powers the VCF Reader.
 Unlike all other vCard libraries for .NET that I found, this library supports reading multiple contacts from a single vcf file and returns the contact objects in a vCardCollection.
-The library currently **supports only vCard version 2.1** (will provide a curated list of properties soon), work on adding vCard 3.0 support is ongoing.
+The library currently **supports only vCard version 2.1 and 3.0** (will provide a curated list of properties soon), work on adding vCard 3.0 support is ongoing.

 ####How to use the library: